AbsorbingChaos/stacks101-com/content/stx-stacking/delegation/_index.md

 ### How do I select a pool?

-A list of pool providers can be found on both [stacks.co](https://www.stacks.co/stacking) and [stacks.org](https://www.stacks.org/stacking).
+A list of pool providers can be found on [stacks.co](https://www.stacks.co/stacking) and the [Pool Registry]([https://www.stacks.org/stacking](https://stacks-pool-registry.pages.dev)).

 Each pool provider can determine its own rules for the pool, including how fees and payouts are handled.

 Be sure to research the terms before delegating to a pool, or reach out to the pool admin for specific information.

 ### How do I join a pool?
+Pool admins control who can join a pool.
+Therefore, pools have different methods to join.
+For open pools, you can use the Hiro Wallet.

+#### Hiro Desktop Wallet
 The [Hiro Desktop Wallet](https://hiro.so/wallet) supports both individual and delegated stacking.

 In order to delegate your STX, follow the steps below: